tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 INTRODUCTION
 ============

+The concept that this reality is an illusion, a matrix, a simulation, or a dream, is not a new one.
+From the very earliest creation stories of "God created the heavens and the earth." or up to our modern versions of the "Simulation Hypothesis" and "The Matrix", the story of creation has been the same.
+It goes something like this:  Once upon a time there was nothing, then within that nothingness, something appeared.
+The details are left to be filled in by the imagination of scientists, mystics, and the generally inquisitive, all seeking insight into the meaning and purpose of life, as if how one lives their life depends on whether their purpose here is to find happiness, provide food for Archonic overlords, or no purpose at all, as this is all a dream within a dream.
+This book does not attempt to answer any of these questions.
+This does not mean that is doesn't answer some of those questions, but just like the questions, the answers can mean many things to many people.

+This book is meant to describe the blueprint of creation, similar to a blueprint to a house, which only speaks to how a house is built, not what happens inside the house, how it will be used, or who did the actual building.
+For those who believe life is a journey towards enlightenment, this is the blueprint of that path.
+For those who believe they are enslaved in a matrix, this is the blueprint of that prison.
+For those who believe life is a dream, this is the blueprint of mind of the dreamer.

-The point of this book is to introduce the idea that the laws of existence, and everything in existence, from atoms to cultures to galaxies, follow the same laws and has the same structure as it applies to their context, at least conceptually.
+This book is more of a  point of this book is to introduce the idea that the laws of existence, and everything in existence, from atoms to cultures to galaxies, follow the same laws and has the same structure as it applies to their context, at least conceptually.

 That said, it is worth noting that I am not a trained writer, scientist, philosopher or engineer.
 In fact, I have little-to-no formal education past the fourth grade.
-This is partly due to the environment in which I was raised, and to a much greater degree by the fact that I was autistic in the early 60s public education system in a small, poor, working-class New England mill town.
+This is partly due to the environment in which I was raised, and to a much greater degree by the fact that I was a child on the spectrum in the early 60s public education system in a small, poor, working-class New England mill town.
 Consequently, my thinking and reasoning skills might be unorthodox, to the point of being completely whack.
 I will leave that for the reader to decide.

 The arguments put forth seem pretty self-evident, at least to me.
 However, when I passed some of these ideas by my friend he followed these arguments all the way to the originating premise from which I claim all structure stems, at which point he firmly rebuked the idea that life has any sort preprogrammed purpose or meaning.
 His counter argument was simply that one can believe anything they want to believe when it comes to the origins and purpose of reality.